 |15 year fixed VA||3.813||4.126||+0.06%|

 |Your rate might be different.
 Click here for a personalized rate quote.
 See our rate assumptions here.|

-In a rising rate environment, the decision to lock or float becomes complicated.
+If your closing is weeks or months away, the decision to lock or float becomes complicated.
 Obviously, if you know rates are rising, you want to lock in as soon as possible.
 However, the longer your lock, the higher your upfront costs.
-If you are weeks away from closing on your mortgage, that’s something to consider.
 On the flip side, if a higher rate would wipe out your mortgage approval, you’ll probably want to lock in even if it costs more.